-At Smiles For Life Orthodontics in Park Slope, Dr. Baharak and our staff are dedicated to providing you with the orthodontic care you expect and deserve.
+At Smiles 4 Life Orthodontics in Park Slope, Dr. Fooladi and our staff are dedicated to providing you with the orthodontic care you expect and deserve.
 If you are considering treatment for yourself or a family member, now’s the time to come in for an examination and learn how orthodontics might benefit you.
 In the meantime, the following information will fill you in on some general information.

 Why consider braces?

 Don’t get hung up on the stereotypes you may have heard about orthodontic treatment.
 Braces are more comfortable and discreet than ever before, with many exciting options available to improve your smile.
-There are many reasons patients schedule a consultation with Dr. Baharak to see if braces might help.
+There are many reasons patients schedule a consultation with Dr. Fooladi to see if braces might help.
 One of them is malocclusion, which is a misalignment of teeth between the upper and lower arches.
 This problem is commonly referred to as an overbite or underbite.
 There are three categories to consider:

 - Class I – an ideal relationship between your arches, with your molars in perfect alignment, but there are teeth crowding or spacing problems

 - Class II – the upper jaw extends too far forward, often called an overbite

 - Class III – the lower jaw extends too far forward, often called an underbite

 If crowding exists, that means there isn’t enough room in your mouth to accommodate all your teeth.
 They may overlap, rotate, or grow into the wrong spot.
 Spacing problems occur when there is too much space in your mouth, which can result from a large jaw or small teeth.